Nomad-Media/samples-js/account-authentication/Readme.md

 ## Nomad SDK NPM

-To learn how to set up the nomad sdk npm, go to [Nomad SDK NPM](doc:nomad-sdk).
+To learn how to download and setup the nomad sdk npm, go to [Nomad SDK NPM](https://github.com/Nomad-Media/nomad-sdk/tree/main/nomad-sdk-npm).

 ## Setup